Top 10 Artists Who Should be in the Rock And Roll Hall Of Fame

 'Tis the season for me to go on my yearly rant about the travesty that is otherwise known as Rock and Roll Hall of Fame.
 There are a laundry list of great bands we grew up listening to that somehow have yet to receive their invite into the Hall.

-There has been way too many years we have suffered, learning that acts such as Madonna, ABBA and a whole host of other ‘pop’ acts being inducted into the RRHOF before legitimate rock acts.
-This year’s class has offered more hope as some great rock acts such as Deep Purple and Cheap Trick are finally being inducted.
-While I’m happy that a band like Deep Purple finally got in, it’s mind-boggling to think that it took this long.
+There has been way too many years we have suffered, learning that acts such as Madonna, ABBA and a whole host of other 'pop' acts being inducted into the RRHOF before legitimate rock acts.
+2017's nominees have offered more hope as some great rock acts such as Journey, Yes and now even diving into the Grunge era once again with Pearl Jam being on the ballot.
+While I'm happy that bands like Deep Purple and Cheap Trick finally got in, it's mind-boggling to think that it took this long.
 Yet acts like Donna Summer or Public Enemy are already entrenched as RRHOF members?
 How do they justify this?

-One glaring omission from this list is the late great Ronnie James Dio.
+One glaring omission from my list below is the late great Ronnie James Dio.
 Being part of legendary bands such a Black Sabbath, Rainbow and a successful career as a solo artist, Dio should without a doubt be inducted into the RRHOF.
-My issues is that Ronnie should’ve been inducted while he was still alive in order to enjoy the accolades.
+My issue is that Ronnie should've been inducted while he was still alive in order to enjoy the accolades.
 Placing him in the hall now just seems extremely insincere.

 Here's a list of the top hard rock/heavy metal acts not in the Hall of Fame but absolutely should be.

 Say what you want about the boys from Jersey, but they've had one of the all-time top selling albums with "Slippery When Wet" and more staying power than a majority of the bands already inducted.
 Bon Jovi will probably still be relevant to Rock and Roll another 20 years from now.